stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ## Standing at the shoulders of giants

-Creating a new neural network has a lot in common with cooking - The most important cooking contest is ImageNet.
+Creating a new neural network has a lot in common with cooking - there are typical ingredients and recipes.
+The most important cooking contest is ImageNet.